Cerro del Villar Excavations

 The daily schedule from Monday to Friday each week is as follows:

-There is a laundromat across the highway from the hotel for washing clothes.
+There is a laundromat near the hotel for washing clothes.
 There are frequent buses from the hotel to the center of Málaga.
-The beach is within walking distance of the hotel, about two kilometers away.
+The beach is within walking distance of the hotel.